 Doing so, creating a storage wall, will free up bench, floor, and play space.
 Tools and toys will be visible and handy.
 Your workspace or play space will have an organized, clean look.

 The question is, which wall storage and organization system makes the most sense?

-There are three popular options: a pegboard system, a wooden wall system, and a slatwall system.
+There are three popular options: an MDF pegboard system, a wooden wall system, and a slatwall system.
 Each has advantages and disadvantages.
 Let’s talk them through.